Covid-19 and Other Free Legal Advice Lines

 - Referral to a private attorney for advice or representation

 Call when you won’t be distracted.
-You will get the most out of the call if the TV is turned off and the children are safely somewhere else so you can focus.
+You will get the most out of the call if the TV is turned off and children are safely somewhere else so you can focus.
 Allow enough time.
-The Advice and Hotline staff will give you as much time as your problem requires.
+The Advice Line staff will give you as much time as possible.

 Avoid calling from a cell phone, if possible.
 If you are cut off, you may have to answer the same questions again.

-Do not take another call or ask the Advice and Hotline staff to hold.
+Do not take another call or ask the Advice Line staff to hold.
 Staff is limited and there are many people needing help.
-Please be courteous of the Advice and Hotline staff’s time.
+Please be courteous of the staff’s time.

 Have your documents in front of you.
-Our Advice and Hotline staff cannot give you sound advice without complete and correct information.
+Our Advice Line staff cannot give you sound advice without complete and correct information.

 Follow instructions.
-The Advice and Hotline staff may explain how to do something.
-If you don’t follow the instructions you are given, it isn’t likely that you will get the result you desire.
+The Advice Line staff may explain how to do something.
+If you don’t follow the instructions you are given, it is unlikely that you will get the result you desire.

 You may not get the result you want.
-Sometimes, the Advice and Hotline attorney will tell you there is no legal remedy to your problem or your case is too weak to proceed.
+Sometimes, the Advice Line attorney may tell you there is no legal remedy to your problem or your case is too weak to proceed.
 Please be understanding and respectful.